 How an Authorized User Impacts Your Credit

 There are many factors that affect credit scores, but adding an authorized user to your account is not one of them.
 If you add an authorized user to your account, your credit will not be checked, and there should be no immediate impact on your credit.
 You will want to keep in mind, however, that you are responsible for any purchases made by authorized users.
-So if your authorized user spends more than you anticipate and you have trouble making the full monthly payment, it could impact your credit score.
+So if your authorized user spends more than you anticipate and you have trouble making the full monthly payment, it could negatively impact your credit score.

 Things to Consider When Adding an Authorized User to Your Account

-You are legally responsible for all purchases made by an authorized user May help establish or maintain the authorized user’s credit if used responsibly
+You are legally responsible for all purchases made by an authorized user | May help establish or build the authorized user’s credit if used responsibly |

 Recommended: How Many Credit Cards Should I Have?